cmaycumber/expo-keyboard-extension/README.md

 ### Exlude Expo Modules

-Exclude unneeded expo modules to reduce the share extension's bundle size by adding the following to your `app.json`/`app.config.(j|t)s`:
+Exclude unneeded expo modules to reduce the keyboard extension's bundle size by adding the following to your `app.json`/`app.config.(j|t)s`:

 ```json
 [